briandrum/codes.forchagrin.com/_chapters/chapter-1340-maintenance-of-structures-and-premises.md

 For the purpose of this chapter, certain terms and words are hereby defined.
-Words used in the present tense shall include the future; the singular number shall include the plural and the plural, the singular; the word “building” shall include the word “structure”; and the word “shall” is mandatory.
+Words used in the present tense shall include the future; the singular number shall include the plural and the plural, the singular; the word "building" shall include the word "structure"; and the word "shall" is mandatory.
 When not defined in this chapter, words shall have the meanings ascribed to them in the Village of Chagrin Falls Zoning Code, Building Code, or model code adopted by the Village.
 If not otherwise defined, words have their ordinarily accepted meanings.

-1. _(a)_ “Approved” means authorized by the Building Inspector, Officer of the Fire Prevention Bureau, the Chief Administrative Officer or the Board of Zoning Appeals as designated by the Codified Ordinances of the Village of Chagrin Falls to give approval to the matter in question.
+1. _(a)_ "Approved" means authorized by the Building Inspector, Officer of the Fire Prevention Bureau, the Chief Administrative Officer or the Board of Zoning Appeals as designated by the Codified Ordinances of the Village of Chagrin Falls to give approval to the matter in question.

-2. _(b)_ “Blighting or deteriorating influence” means a condition where a building, structure or premises is so poorly maintained that its condition, directly or indirectly, represents a threat to the health or safety of the general public or to persons living on adjoining property or in the area; or constitutes an unsanitary condition; lends itself to habitation or infestation by rodents, termites or other vermin.
+2. _(b)_ "Blighting or deteriorating influence" means a condition where a building, structure or premises is so poorly maintained that its condition, directly or indirectly, represents a threat to the health or safety of the general public or to persons living on adjoining property or in the area; or constitutes an unsanitary condition; lends itself to habitation or infestation by rodents, termites or other vermin.

-3. _(c)_ “Building or Structure” means buildings or structure as defined by Section 1107.06 of the Codified Ordinances of the Village of Chagrin Falls.
+3. _(c)_ "Building or Structure" means buildings or structure as defined by Section 1107.06 of the Codified Ordinances of the Village of Chagrin Falls.

-4. _(d)_ “Demolish” or “Demolition” means any act or process that destroys in whole or in part any building or structure.
+4. _(d)_ "Demolish" or "Demolition" means any act or process that destroys in whole or in part any building or structure.

-5. _(e)_ “Deterioration” means the condition or appearance of the exterior of a building or part thereof, characterized by holes, breaks, rot, crumbling, or cracking, peeling or flaking of paint or other protective coating, rusting or other evidence of physical decay, neglect, excessive use, loss of effectiveness or lack of maintenance.
+5. _(e)_ "Deterioration" means the condition or appearance of the exterior of a building or part thereof, characterized by holes, breaks, rot, crumbling, or cracking, peeling or flaking of paint or other protective coating, rusting or other evidence of physical decay, neglect, excessive use, loss of effectiveness or lack of maintenance.

-6. _(f)_ “Exterior surface” means those portions of a building which may be viewed from public property or from any adjoining or other property in proximity to such building.
+6. _(f)_ "Exterior surface" means those portions of a building which may be viewed from public property or from any adjoining or other property in proximity to such building.

-7. _(g)_ “Exterior property area” means the open space on any premises.
+7. _(g)_ "Exterior property area" means the open space on any premises.

-8. _(h)_ “Good repair” or “good condition” means that a premises, structure or parts thereof is structurally sound so as to resist decay or deterioration and capable of performing the function for which it was designed for or intended to be used.
+8. _(h)_ "Good repair" or "good condition" means that a premises, structure or parts thereof is structurally sound so as to resist decay or deterioration and capable of performing the function for which it was designed for or intended to be used.

-9. _(i)_ “Garbage” means animal, vegetable, fruit or mineral waste resulting from the handling, preparation, cooking and consumption of food.
+9. _(i)_ "Garbage" means animal, vegetable, fruit or mineral waste resulting from the handling, preparation, cooking and consumption of food.

-10. _(j)_ “Hazard, fire” means any material, condition or act which causes, contributes to or increases the risk of fire to a greater degree than that customarily recognized as normal by the Officer of the Fire Prevention Bureau, or that which may reduce, obstruct, hinder, or delay fire protection, fire prevention, suppression or extinguishment.
+10. _(j)_ "Hazard, fire" means any material, condition or act which causes, contributes to or increases the risk of fire to a greater degree than that customarily recognized as normal by the Officer of the Fire Prevention Bureau, or that which may reduce, obstruct, hinder, or delay fire protection, fire prevention, suppression or extinguishment.

-11. _(k)_ “Hazard, public safety” means any condition that places a person’s life, health, or property in immediate, impending peril, or could cause serious life-threatening illness, injury or death at any time.
+11. _(k)_ "Hazard, public safety" means any condition that places a person's life, health, or property in immediate, impending peril, or could cause serious life-threatening illness, injury or death at any time.

-12. _(l)_ “Infestation” means the presence of insects, rodents, vermin or other pests on the premises which constitutes a health hazard.
+12. _(l)_ "Infestation" means the presence of insects, rodents, vermin or other pests on the premises which constitutes a health hazard.

-13. _(m)_ “Landscaping” means the decorative and functional alteration and planting of grounds as part of a developed building site with grass, vegetation and other materials customarily used in residential landscaping, including, but not limited to, mulch, topsoil, sand, gravel, stone, landscape timbers or any other similar material.
+13. _(m)_ "Landscaping" means the decorative and functional alteration and planting of grounds as part of a developed building site with grass, vegetation and other materials customarily used in residential landscaping, including, but not limited to, mulch, topsoil, sand, gravel, stone, landscape timbers or any other similar material.

-14. _(n)_ “Local agent or representative” means a company, person or designated agent who can be called if emergencies occur and who may provide inspection access or make immediate repairs to windows, doors, alarm systems, or other facilities or utilities.
+14. _(n)_ "Local agent or representative" means a company, person or designated agent who can be called if emergencies occur and who may provide inspection access or make immediate repairs to windows, doors, alarm systems, or other facilities or utilities.
 The company, person, or designated agent shall be at least 18 years of age.

-15. _(o)_ “Maintenance” or “maintained” means any act of servicing or repair to any building, structure or service equipment, or to the exterior property areas, to continue or improve its conditions so as to be free from nuisance.
+15. _(o)_ "Maintenance" or "maintained" means any act of servicing or repair to any building, structure or service equipment, or to the exterior property areas, to continue or improve its conditions so as to be free from nuisance.

-16. _(p)_ “Nuisance” means and includes:
+16. _(p)_ "Nuisance" means and includes:

     1. _(1)_ That which is defined by the statutes of the State of Ohio, or the ordinances of the Village and thereby declared to be a nuisance;